scottlawsonbc/audio-reactive-led-strip/README.md

 # What do I need to make one?
 The following hardware is needed to build an LED strip music visualizer:
 - Computer with Python 2.7 or 3.5 ([Anaconda](https://www.continuum.io/downloads) is recommended on Windows)
 - Any ESP8266 module with RX1 pin exposed.
+ESP8266 modules can be purchased for as little as $5 to $10 USD.
 These modules are known to be compatible (but many others work too):
   - NodeMCU v3
   - Adafruit HUZZAH
   - Adafruit Feather HUZZAH
-- Any ws2812b LED strip (such as Adafruit Neopixels)
+- Any ws2812b LED strip (such as Adafruit Neopixels).
+Many suppliers sell ws2812b LED strips for as little as $5-15 USD per meter.

 # Installation
 ## Python Dependencies